Registration is located on the second floor of the JW Marriott in the Ybor Pre-Function Area.

 The United Soccer League (USL) plans to double the number of professional women’s soccer teams in the United States when the new USL Super League kicks off in August of 2023.
 This year, the USL launched its pre-professional W League with 44 teams.
 It’s part of a “one club, multiple teams” strategy that is unprecedented in American sports and augments the USL’s 40+ professional teams and complete player development pathway on the men’s side.
 This session will explore the business case for gender equity in sports and its impact on facility planning, design, and operations.

 Fairgrounds have an interesting place in American heritage.
 Often large swaths of land that can be favorably located and may attract as many visitors annually as a Major League Baseball team, they are often forgotten opportunities.
 This panel will explore what is happening in these venues nationally and we will discuss the adaptation of the Santa Clara County Fairgrounds, which will have a better fair with better facilities, the nation’s first ML Cricket Stadium and a practice facility for the San Jose Earthquakes.
+We will also discuss the privatization of the Dallas Fair Park, which attracts a minimum of 5 million people annually, and is now operated by the Oakview Group.
+Their planning for the venue, its novel approach to P3 funding and the overall plans for the venue will be discussed.

 Mixed-use developments, which were once known as a suburban phenomenon are now moving closer to downtowns and enlivening the urban neighborhoods they serve.
 Sports/event facilities of various types are serving as anchors in these developments.
 This session will explore three different anchor projects through the eyes of their operators and designers and ultimately the facilities impact on their surroundings: Weidner Field, which is a USL soccer-specific stadium located in what was an a debilitate area of downtown Colorado Springs, Colorado, United States; Rocky Mount Event Center, which is an indoor sports destination located in the heart of downtown Rocky Mount, North Carolina; and the Classic Center Arena, which is a 5,500 – 7,500 seat arena renovation which sits adjacent to the University of Georgia and the downtown Athens Warehouse Historic District.